minimapletinytools/WCBG/README.md

 - dexterity
 - dietary preference

 ??
-Animals can obtain knowledge through research which allows them to build better infrastructure and perform new services.
+Animals can obtain knowledge through research jobs which allows them to build better infrastructure and perform new services.

-??
-Animals can hire the services of other animals.

 Animals can also vote on proposals using VOICE credits they obtain over time.
 See the Government section below